Naan Ee Review (2012)

-If you were looking to have a fun filled weekend, the cinema hall is one place you shouldn’t miss going to, because of Nani's Naan Ee.
-The film has been creating headlines ever since its launch, either for being Magadheera director Rajamouli’s most ambitious project till date or being a big budget fantasy flick made with a whopping budget of Rs.40 crores, of which Rs.
+If you were looking to have a fun-filled weekend, the cinema hall is one place you shouldn’t miss going to, because of Nani's Naan Ee.
+The film has been creating headlines ever since its launch, either for being Magadheera director Rajamouli’s most ambitious project or being a big-budget fantasy flick made with a whopping budget of Rs.40 crores, of which Rs.
 5 crores are being spent exclusively on visual effects.
 The film, which has graced theatres with a massive 1200 prints, is made simultaneously in Telugu (Eega) with Samantha, Nani and Sudeep in prominent roles.
-And finally here comes a most-hyped and well-shrouded-in-mystery, revenge story film project that took over a year and half in the making for more than a year.
+And finally here comes the most-hyped and well-shrouded-in-mystery, revenge story that was in the making for more than a year.

-Storyline: The story of Naan Ee is nothing new to us, in fact Rajamouli is one of few directors who has the courage to reveal the storyline of the film even before its release, such is his courage and confidence on the script.
-Coming back to story, there are three main characters in the film and interestingly Nani and Sudeep have used their own names on screen too...
+Storyline: The story of Naan Ee is nothing new to us, in fact, Rajamouli is one of few directors who has the confidence to reveal the storyline of the film even before its release, such is his courage and confidence in the script.
+Coming back to the story, there are three main characters in the film and interestingly Nani and Sudeep have used their own names on screen too...

-Sudeep (Sudeep) is a multi millionaire businessman who always likes to travel on the wrong routes which is simple and tricky.
-Big business deal and women are his weakness; he is one man who wants to achieve everything he had wished for and he goes to any extend, sometimes by killing his own wife and friend for the sake of business deals.
-Like wise, he sets his eyes on Bindhu (Samantha), a miniature sculpture artist and social worker.
+Sudeep (Sudeep) is a multi-millionaire businessman who always likes to travel on the wrong routes--especially the simple and tricky.
+Big business deal and women are his weakness; he is one man who wants to achieve everything he had wished for and he goes to any extend, sometimes by killing his own wife and friend for the sake of successful deals.
+Likewise, he sets his eyes on Bindhu (Samantha), a miniature sculpture artist and a social worker.
 Bindhu is secretly in love with Nani (Nani), who is mad about her.
-Like many women, Bindhu hides her love and pretends to ignore Nani.
-When Sudeep finds out Bindhu's love for Nani, he goes mad and decides to finish him (Nani) off.
+Like many women, Bindhu hides her feelings and pretends to ignore Nani.
+When Sudeep finds out Bindhu's love, he decides to finish him (Nani) off.
 He is murdered and Bindhu is heart-broken.
 Nani is then reborn as ‘Ee’ (housefly) who remembers the incidents that took place in his last birth.
 How will Ee takes his revenge on the villain forms the rest of the story.

 Thumbs Up for:

-2. Visual Extravaganza: In deed a visual treat for film buffs!
-It is interesting to see the usage of special effects in the right way without any over dose.
+2. Visual Extravaganza: Indeed, a visual treat for film buffs!
+It is interesting to see the usage of special effects in the right way without any overdose.
 How can a housefly take revenge?
 Well, you will have to watch Naan Ee to get the answer!
 It’s a never-seen-before in Indian cinema where an insect behaves in such a realistic fashion.
 Though the film is a fantasy entertainer, it also has the right blend of love, sentiment and of course humour.
-This is one film which will definitely take Indian cinema (especially Tollywood) to greater heights.
 Naan Ee has 90 minutes of visual extravaganza and never-seen-before animated effects.
 Kudos to PVP Cinemas, who has produced the Tamil version of the film.
 The man behind the technology component is Pete Draper, Co-Founder of Makuta Effects, with about 20 years of experience in this space and has worked in films like Magadheera, Ghajini, Enthiran and 7 Aum Arivu.

 3. The Sudeep Factor: Coming to the star cast, the film belongs to Sudeep, one of the top actors in Kannada cinema.
-He is also well established as a director but he had no qualms in accepting the role of a villain.
-This is definitely one film which can be written down in his diary as once-in-a-lifetime special role.
+He is also well established as a director but had no qualms about accepting the role of a villain.
+This is definitely one film which can be written down in his diary as a once-in-a-lifetime role.
 Such an intense role, he has performed it with ease and perfection.
-His expressions, Kannda-influenced-Tamil and body language is definitely a treat to watch.
+His expressions, Kannada-influenced-Tamil and body language is definitely a treat to watch.

 5. The Technical Brilliance: Three cheers for Rajamouli for choosing the right technical team.
 Crazy Mohan's hilarious dialogues (he also makes a special appearance in the film), racy screenplay by Rajamouli - Janardhan Maharshi, Keeravani's foot thumping music (with the song 'Eedaa Eedaa' and 'Lava Lava' standing out), K. K. Senthil Kumar's colourful camera works and Kotagiri Venkateswara Rao's sleek editing.